 Why Predictive Analytics?

-Why predictive analytics is important?
-Data around a customer constantly stream in from point of sale (POS) machines, social media channels, website visits, and so on.
+Why is predictive analytics important?
+Data around a customer constantly streams in from point of sale (POS) machines, social media channels, website visits, and so on.
 Understanding how best to use that information is the task assigned to predictive analytics.

 Checking out past trends helps this kind of analytics to determine what will happen next.
 Armed with the information they need to retain customers and meet their goals, retailers can chart the future.

-Having the right information on hand, retailers can use it to help predict customer behavior.
-What it allows retailers to do is figure out the next moves in a customer’s journey, helping them to manipulate the buying experience.
+Having the correct information on hand, retailers can use it to help predict customer behavior.
+What it allows retailers to do is figure out the next steps in a customer’s journey, helping them shape the buying experience.

 How Does Predictive Analytics Help?

 To be clear, predictive analytics and ML are two different disciplines and are not dependent on each other.
-Together, they offer a significant tool in what they can offer to benefit retailers.
+Together, they offer a significant tool to benefit retailers.

-Machine learning helps a predictive analytics scientist decrease the time needed to collect data, clean it, and analyze it using various technologies and algorithms.
+Machine learning helps a predictive analytics scientist reduce the time required to collect, clean, and analyze data using various technologies and algorithms.

 ML techniques include Regressions, Classifications, and neural networks.
-Using these, ML analysts can predict outcomes in different departments of retail such a customer behavior, digital marketing, financial planning, and inventory control.
+Using these, ML analysts can predict outcomes across retail departments, including customer behavior, digital marketing, financial planning, and inventory control.

 Adding ML to Predictive Analytics

-Traditional data analytics worked fine for decades in the retail sector, but the need for speed coupled with the requirement to be able to track consumer behavior in almost real-time has exhausted those methods.
+Traditional data analytics worked fine for decades in the retail sector.
+Still, the need for speed, coupled with the requirement to track consumer behavior in near real-time, has exhausted those methods.

 The pace of data inflow can be scorching, and traditional analytics can no longer keep up.
 That’s why the added dimensionality of AI/ML has brought in a new level of data processing.